eisenzopf/lapet/README.md

 ## Requirements

-The current version of LaPET requires access to GPUs on a server or you can use this Google Colab Template that will work if you have a Google Colab Pro+ account.
+The current version of LaPET requires access to GPUs on a server or you can use this [Google Colab Notebook](https://colab.research.google.com/drive/1cRfByG_-ipcuAKl_ixoPD9eFlrPxL5Pb?usp=sharing) that will work if you have a Google Colab Pro+ account.
 You will also need a HuggingFace account to download models and an OpenAI account to utilize LLM as a judge.

 ## Supported Models